AABearBots/First-Closed-Doors-Competition/README.md

     "minor": 1,
     "patch": 0
   },
+  "executionList": [
-  "bot": {
+    {
+      "enabled": "false",
-    "path": "../Bots/AAMasters/AAMariam-Trading-Bot"	# Enter the path to your bot's .sln file up to the last folder only.
+      "botPath": "../Bots/AAMasters/AAMariam-Trading-Bot",	# Enter the path to your bot's .sln file up to the last folder only.
+      "process": "Trading-Process"
+    },								# AACloud is prepared to run multiple bots {								# each with it's own processes.
+      "enabled": "false",					#
+      "botPath": "../Bots/AAMasters/AAOlivia-Indicator-Bot",	# When you clone AACloud you may find different bots "process": "Multi-Period-Market"				# showing up in the configuration file, just like the ones here.
+    },								#
+    {								# You can choose to set "enabled" to "false" "enabled": "false",					# or simply delete the entries you are not using, "botPath": "../Bots/AAMasters/AACharly-Extraction-Bot",	# in which case you will need to delete the comma "process": "Poloniex-Hole-Fixing"				# after teh first bot.
-  },
+    },								#
+    {								#
+      "enabled": "true",					#
+      "botPath": "../Bots/AAMasters/AABruce-Indicator-Bot",	#
+      "process": "One-Min-Daily-Candles-Volumes"		#
+    }								#
+  ],
-  "stopGracefully": "false",				# 'false' for continuous run, 'true' for one run only.
+  "stopGracefully": "true",					# 'false' for continuous run, 'true' for one run only.
   "exchangeSimulationMode": "false",				# 'false' to place real order at the exchange, 'true' to simulate orders.
-  "storageConnStringFolder": "Production",		# 'Testnet', 'Mixed' or 'Production' indicate which folders to look in for connection strings.
+  "storageConnStringFolder": "Mixed",				# 'Testnet', 'Mixed' or 'Production' indicate which folders to look in for connection strings.
   "maxLogLoops": 10						# The number of loops you wish to log.
 }
 ```